-Top tips on New York walking tours
+Top New York walking tours

 New York is one of the world’s greatest cities to explore on foot.

 For the most part the terrain is flat, and because the island of Manhattan is packed with things to see in a reasonably compact space, walking is a great way to explore.
 And you can beat the traffic in the process!

 During a recent visit to New York I went on several guided walks to gain a better understanding of life in the Big Apple.
 Here’s a selection of New York walking tours that may be of interest during your visit.

 The Manhattan Walking Tour takes groups of no more than eight, which makes this a very personalised option.
 There are several tours on offer.
 We booked the High Line and Greenwich Village Food Tour combo.
 I didn’t know a lot about either coming into the day.

 Listen to a podcast of our tips for 7HOFM on top New York walking tours:

 We met our guide Alex and four other guests, and proceeded up to the High Line, a disused elevated rail line that has been transformed into 2.3kms of parkland and walking paths through the neighbourhoods of Chelsea and the Meatpacking District.
 Alex explained how the area was regenerated from a largely derelict zone into vibrant, picturesque community space.
 He was also able to delve deeper into the transformation, giving us a real sense of the community spirit and pride in the project, which residents voluntarily maintain.

 After coming to the end of the High Line we strolled into Greenwich Village to begin the food tour.

 Greenwich is not at all what one would expect in the heart of New York.
 It’s quiet and peaceful, with mainly low-rise buildings.
 We stopped at five separate places to sample the variety of food on offer.
 All of it was different – from pizza and sub sandwiches, to chocolate and cannoli.
 Trust me, you won’t need any dinner that night!